 Each of your six or eight metal buckets should be large enough to hold several smaller toys.
 You want to stencil on the type of toy every bucket will hold before filling the stencil in with the paint.
 You could have one bucket for bug toys, one for water toys, one or bubbles or chalk, and one for cars and trucks.
 Make sure your kids only put one type of toy in each bucket.

-This larger storage bucket comes made out of steel to help it withstand wear and tear while being sturdy enough to hold larger items like pool toys.
+This larger storage bucket comes made out of steel to help it withstand wear and tear while being sturdy enough to hold larger items like sports equipment.

 Outdoor Toy Storage Idea Six – DIY Stacked Tire Storage Box